Yogeshchitampalle/flappy-bird-clone/README.md

 # flappy-bird-clone
-Using Js I have created this gaame 2 years Ago....
+Using Js I have created this game 2 years Ago....
 #
 https://confusedbird.netlify.app/